Our staff are passionate about driving educational improvement through the principle of school supporting school.

 REAch2 Academy Trust originated from the successful school improvement and partnership work led by Hillyfield Primary Academy in Waltham Forest in East London.
-Since its inception in 2012, the Trust has grown from one London-based primary academy to circa 60 academies open to date.
+Since its inception in 2012, the Trust has grown from one London-based primary academy to 60 academies across the country.

-REAch2 is seeking to further develop this approach as it expands.
-Through the new cluster model, introduced in September 2019, headed up by two Directors of Education with a Deputy Director of Education responsible for each of the ten clusters, the Trust strives to generate the necessary capacity and expertise in order to sustain and develop the performance of all its academies.
+As we have grown, we have adapted.
+In 2019 REAch2 brought in a cluster model of support, headed up by two Directors of Education with a Deputy Director of Education responsible for each of the ten clusters.
+This ensures we have the necessary capacity and expertise to sustain and develop excellent performance of across our academies.

-At the same time all schools, staff and children within the Trust benefit from a strong ethos of support and collaboration across the national REAch2 family – including opportunities for enhanced continuous professional development for staff, access to a range of central support services, informed peer-to-peer accountability and review, and the sharing of expertise and joint practice development.
+All academies, staff, and children, within the Trust benefit from our core ethos of support and collaboration.
+This includes opportunities for enhanced continuous professional development for staff, access to a range of central support services, informed peer-to-peer accountability and review, and the sharing of expertise and joint practice development.